Words by Amanda

-We stayed the night separately before the big day.
-We didn’t sleep a wink.
+We stayed the night separately before the big day and didn’t sleep a wink.

 I then made my way to the boathouse; when I walked in with my bridal party, I couldn’t believe how many people were there.
 Kate was soon to follow.
 We had Matt Corby’s song ‘Monday’ being played by a local guitarist as she walked in.
 He was phenomenally talented.
 “Could it be you” were the words sung just as she entered the aisle, and everyone gasped as they saw her.

-Entrée’s and speeches followed, there wasn’t a dry eye in the place.
+Entrée’s and speeches followed, and there wasn’t a dry eye in the place.

 Kate’s bridesmaid Dani had organized a photo montage of our lives that really gave an insight into us and our lives prior.

 The night went so quickly, and everything was just so beautiful I didn’t want it to end!
-There was so much love in the room; it was truly just perfect.
+There was so much love in the room; it was honestly just perfect.

 Catering Noosa Boathouse